|- How to get to Kep|

 |Money and Telecom|

-There are some money changers at the Kep City-, White Horse- and Damank Changeur Market (showcase with money inside)
+There are some money changers at Kep City, the White Horse and at the Damank Changeur Markets (showcase with money inside).
+Better rates and more currencies than with the bank.

 Telecom and Post

-You can buy your own Cambodian sim card for a few dollars so you can call/txt home.
+You can buy your own Cambodian sim card for less than 1 US$.
 If your phone is locked then there are new Mobile Phones for less than $20!
+There are about 7 different operators, with SMART and Metfone being the two biggest.
+SEATEL offers unlimited 4G internet for $5/month!
+Available at the phone shops in Kep City, White Horse and Damnak Changeur.

 For calls back home, Skype is the way to go.
-WiFi is now in almost every hotel and a few of them have public computers with headsets, which is a good and cheap option to call internationally.
+WiFi is available in almost every hotel and few do have public computer with headsets, which is a good and cheap option to call internationally.
 Another place is the Inernet Cafe @ Don Bosco with a 2Mb connection.

-If you want to send your postcards or a parcel then you want to visit the post office (Tel: 011 787 129) opposite of the pier (going to Rabbit Island).
-It provides basic services like selling stamps and you can also send parcels overseas (not cheap, but quite reliable).
+If you want to send your postcards or a parcel then you want to visit the Kep Kep Post Office (Tel: 011 787 129) opposite of the pier (going to Rabbit Island).
+It provides basic services like selling stamps and you can send parcels overseas (not cheap, not very reliable :-O).
 They are open from Mo-Fr from 9am - 5pm, with a 2h lunch break (please be aware of the many public holidays, during which it is closed).
 As a resident of Kep you can get a P.O Box for your post.

 Top of Page